 Ans: The symbol for potassium is ‘K’.

 Ans: 19 electrons.

-How do you write the electron configuration for potassium?
+How do you write the full electron configuration for potassium?

 How many valence electrons does potassium have?